REPORTING SEABIRD MORTALITIES TO ADRIFT LAB

 A substantial marine heatwave resulted in the deaths of an estimated 200,000 shearwaters that washed up from Brisbane to Hobart during the summer of 2013/2014.
 This photo of a beach in Newcastle is particularly harrowing.

-Could these birds have died from Avian Flu (HPAI), as has been recorded for seabirds in the Northern Hemisphere, South America and Antarctica over the past 2 years?
+A common question we get and a potential 2nd explanation for some of the birds' deaths: could these birds have died from Avian Flu (HPAI), as has been recorded for seabirds in the Northern Hemisphere, South America and Antarctica over the past 2 years?
 The answer to this question is not straightforward, unfortunately.
-Hundreds of shearwaters, shorebirds, and ducks have been tested in Australia this year and, thankfully, the results are good news (our paper will be published soon - stay tuned).
-That does not mean, however, that we are fully in the clear and we should continue to take precautions.
-Monitoring and testing is ongoing - we assure you multiple teams of exhausted (and sad) scientists are putting in some very long hours to keep on top of this as best they can.
+Hundreds of shearwaters, shorebirds, and ducks were tested in Australia in 2023, and thankfully they all tested negative (here's our paper).
+That does not mean that we are in the clear and we should absolutely take precautions.
+Monitoring and testing is ongoing (- we assure you multiple teams of exhausted (and sad) scientists (including members of the Adrift Lab team) are putting in some long hours to keep on top of this.
+Please be patient and kind.

 « Previous🎞️ Adrift Lab featured in a new documentary produced by ABC Nightline (USA) 🎞️